bolcom/libunftp/README.md

 - the [API Documentation](https://docs.rs/libunftp).
 - [unFTP server](https://github.com/bolcom/unFTP), a server from the bol.com techlab that is built on top of libunftp.

-## Support
+## Getting help and staying informed

 Support is given on a best effort basis.
+You are welcome to engage us on [the discussions page](https://github.com/bolcom/libunftp/discussions) or create a Github issue.

-You can follow news and talk to us on [Telegram](https://t.me/unftp) or create a Github issue.
+You can also follow news and talk to us on [Telegram](https://t.me/unftp)

 ## Contributing